openforcefield/openff-interchange/spec/The-OpenFF-System.md

 ## Interoperability

-In contrast to existing efforts, this specification does not assume first-class compatibility with any particular molecular simulation engines or software stacks.
+This specification does not assume first-class compatibility with any particular molecular simulation engines or software stacks.
 It instead aims to provide a general and flexible model for storing data and separate out interoperability tasks as a separate layer.

 Separating the internal representation from the interoperability layer allows for a clear layer between them in which sanity checks can be carried out and compand compatibility checks can be encoded.
 For example, if an object in memory includes CMAP terms, it cannot be written to Cassandra, which does not support CMAPs, or if an object in memory includes Buckingham potentials, it cannot be converted to a ParmEd Structure.